 My newest mantra over the past few days has been this: Progress, not perfection.
 In September, our family moved to Belgium in search of a slower lifestyle — one that would allow me to homeschool our two autistic children full-time and step away from the relentless pace we had been […]

-Read MoreWhen the Right Way isn’t the Right Way for Your Homeschool
+Read MoreWhen the Right Way isn’t Right for Your Autistic Child

 If you homeschool long enough, you start to notice something unsettling.
 Every time you open your phone, scroll social media, or read a homeschool blog post, someone is telling you the right way to do something.
 The right curriculum.The right order to teach skills.The right method.The right timeline.
 And if […]